esmejkal89/soil-policy/README.md

 ## What is this?

-This is an example project for you to reference when setting up a new web app using React and/or CSS-in-JS.
-Alternatively, you can follow the [installation](#installation) steps below on your own project.
+A react web app to email your government representatives and encourage them to learn about the importance of improving soil health through regenerative agriculture.

 ## Why do I need this?

-This is to help engineers and designers setup style related tools, and follow a frontend convention for the project.
+This Reame is to help engineers and designers setup this project, and follow a frontend convention.
 This makes the project more maintainable in the future.

 ## Tech & Ideologies Used